jorgeasaurus/FleetDM-PowerShell/README.md

 ## Limitations

+- **Free Tier Only**: This module is designed for FleetDM Free Tier and does not support Premium features
+- **No Software Installation**: Software installation requires FleetDM Premium license
-- WebSocket connections for live query results are not supported
+- **WebSocket connections**: Live query results are not available via REST API (FleetDM limitation)
-- Direct query results are only available when targeting specific host IDs
+- **Direct query results**: Only available when targeting specific host IDs
   - Queries using `-Label` or `-All` return campaign info only
-- Query result retrieval has a timeout limit (default 25 seconds)
+- **Query result retrieval**: Has a timeout limit (default 25 seconds)
-- Some FleetDM Premium features (teams) are not fully supported
+- **No persistent sessions**: Authentication is session-based without saved credentials

 ## Troubleshooting